tugraz-isds/rslidy/README.md

 The easiest way of sharing a slide deck created with RSlidy is by zipping the whole folder.
-However, when simplifying, the zipped folder must contain under all circumstances the html file of the slide deck, the file rslidy.js the file rslidy.css as well as all included graphics.
-If rslidy.min.css or rslidy.min.js are used for the presentation, they must be included instead or additionally to the unminimized version of the files.
-Sharing only the html file on its own will not be sufficient!
+However, when simplifying, the zipped folder must contain under all circumstances the html file of the slide deck, the file `rslidy.js` the file `rslidy.css` as well as all included graphics.
+If `rslidy.min.css` or `rslidy.min.js` are used for the presentation, they must be included instead or additionally to the unminimised version of the files.
+Sharing only the HTML file on its own is not sufficient!

 ### 4.5 Custom Settings